hebelmx/UfoAdventures/UfoAdventures/docs/PlanToFinish.md

 **Narrative:** As designers, we need named transitions (fade, swipe, instant) tied to `SceneManager` so we can script scene flow per §2.
 **Status:** In progress

-**Acceptance Criteria**
-- Given the ticker runs, when frames exceed the fixed timestep, then a MAX_FRAME_SKIP guard prevents more than five updates per render.
-- Given an interpolation factor is required, when render callbacks run, then systems receive interpolation leveraging accumulator state.
-- Given performance overlay is open, when frames render, then metrics (FPS, frame time, per-system data) show live values derived from `PerformanceProfiler`.

 **Definition of Done**
-- [ ] `_onTick` logic updated with accumulator clamp and interpolation; interpolation value passed to runtime rendering.
-- [ ] `PerformanceProfiler` invoked each frame; overlay/dev handles display new metrics.
-- [ ] Runtime update method adjusted to accept interpolation and propagate to systems needing it.
-- [ ] Vitest suite passes (`npm run test:unit`).
-- [ ] Manual sanity check: throttle browser to 4× CPU slowdown, verify skip guard triggers without runtime stall.

 - [ ] `ISceneTransition` map implemented; transitions defined in new module.
 - [ ] `SceneTransitions` refactored to dispatch named strategies.
 - [ ] Unit tests cover valid/invalid transitions.